Joanne-Nguy/Joanne-Nguy.github.io/_posts/2025-03-24-sweet-rice-wine.md

   </tr>
   <tr>
     <th>Storage</th>
-    <td>Store rice wine in the fridge for 1-2 weeks or until smell changes.</td>
+    <td>Store rice wine in the fridge for 1-2 weeks or until smell or flavor changes.</td>
   </tr>
 </table><br>